| |

 Dog fitness is a way to exercise your dog, using specific exercises and equipment to build hind end awareness, a stronger core, better balance, increased flexibility and so much more.
 What’s amazing about K9 fitness, is that as you keep learning more with your dog, you will be blown away by what your dog can do!
 In one of our dog fitness classes, Annie literally stood on a basketball inside of a dog bowl.
 Blew.
 My.
 Mind!

 Now, who is FitPaws?
-For a little over two years now, I have been a huge fan of FitPaws, but I never fully understood the extent to which you could use their equipment until I started our canine fitness classes.
+For a little over three years now, I have been a huge fan of FitPaws, but I never fully understood the extent to which you could use their equipment until I started our canine fitness classes.
 FitPaws has many different pieces of dog fitness equipment that target different muscles in your dog’s body to make your dog stronger and healthier.
 Plus, what you’ll see in these exercises, is that the equipment can be adjusted to be easier or harder, which is incredible!
 You also don’t have to buy a million pieces to do many exercises, which this dog mom on a budget appreciates.

 K9 Fitness Exercise 1: Front Paw Targeting (Paws Up)